external facebook instagramlinkedin pinterest playsearch twitteryoutube

 How to Grow Ground Cherries

-Commonly known as ground cherry, dwarf cape gooseberry, and strawberry tomato, this plant produces a small, yellow, edible berry surrounded by a papery husk.
+With different species commonly known as ground cherry, dwarf cape gooseberry, and strawberry tomato, this plant produces a small, yellow, edible berry surrounded by a papery husk.
 Ground cherries typically produce hundreds of fruit on each plant.

 How and When to Start Indoors